TalbProgramming/VoiceAssistant/README.md

 - [ ] Every day the user starts interacting with the bot, a Date(mm.dd.yy) will be added to the file.
 - [ ] There will be a date check before writing to the file so the same date would be added twice.
 - [ ] When the user asks a question, the line < question > will be added with a line of the STT following it on the next line.
-- [ ] Then when chatGPT replies with an answer, the line < answer > will be added and the actual answer on the next line.
+- [ ] Then when chatGPT replies with an answer, the line < response > will be added and the actual answer on the next line.